Wild, Farm and Domestic Animals for Class 2 Science

 - Lions live in groups called pride.

-- The male lion can be differentiated by a layer of hairs around the neck.
+- The male lion can be differentiated by a layer of hair around the neck.

 - Tigers are known for their extra-sensitive sense organs.